 What Do I Mean By Sophisticated Features?

-Basic bread makers make basic loaves, usually wholemeal or white, sometimes you can choose between a pale, medium or dark crust and most of them will bake at least two sizes of loaf.
+Basic bread makers make basic loaves, usually wholemeal or white, sometimes you can choose between a pale, medium or dark crust and most of them will bake at least two sizes of a loaf.
 Some at the upper end of inexpensive have a timer delay option, but not all so check carefully.

 They also offer the time delay allowing you to set the ingredients in the machine and go to bed and wake to heavenly scents.
 One feature I’d strongly recommend to you is the ‘Rapid 2 Hour Bake’ offered by many of these machines.

-Being able to bake a loaf in less than two hours is one heck of an advantage, particularly when you forget to put it on early enough to make packed lunches unless you can do a rapid bake loaf – the loaf tastes pretty much the same but won’t rise quite as high and can be a little more heavy in texture, easier to slice though!
+Being able to bake a loaf in less than two hours is one heck of an advantage, particularly when you forget to put it on early enough to make packed lunches unless you can do a rapid bake loaf – the loaf tastes pretty much the same but won’t rise quite as high and can be a little heavier in texture, easier to slice though!

 The most expensive bread machines like a Zojirushi have an ace up their sleeve which extends bread options much further.
 They have separate pockets to hold dry ingredients like fruit, cheese, sundried tomatoes or maybe herbs and these pockets then release the contents into the dough at the correct time for perfect results.

-Sadly, putting sun dried tomatoes or sultanas in at the start of a cycle results in them being pulverized into the mix and not retaining any solid bits – I tried it once with the dried tomatoes, the loaf came out a sort of pinkish shade with smears of red, it tasted okay though!
-And that in a nutshell is what you pay extra for, the fancy gourmet bread options, flexibility in timings and high quality parts, plus usually a longer warranty.
+Sadly, putting sun-dried tomatoes or sultanas in at the start of a cycle results in them being pulverized into the mix and not retaining any solid bits – I tried it once with the dried tomatoes, the loaf came out a sort of pinkish shade with smears of red, it tasted okay though!
+And that, in a nutshell, is what you pay extra for, the fancy gourmet bread options, flexibility in timings and high-quality parts, plus usually a longer warranty.

 The Beeping Bread Machine!

 A quick word about beeps and how loud you want them – it matters to some people and not others.
-Take the Cuisinart below, an all round good well made appliance – with very loud beeping at certain points in the baking cycle.
+Take the Cuisinart below, an all-round good well made appliance – with very loud beeping at certain points in the baking cycle.

 The beeps are loud enough to wake people upstairs with the doors shut, a friend sent one back because you can’t turn it down or off, the only place they couldn’t hear it was in the garage.
 Others are so discreet that you can’t hear them and need a kitchen timer as back up – the Panasonic I have is a very polite, subtle beeper.